Contents: Removal ↡ Installation ↡

-Note: A new intermediate arm axle nut will be required for installation.
-You will also need new tie rod ball nuts.
+Note: A new intermediate control arm axle bolt nut will be required for installation.
+New tie rod ball joint nuts will also be required.

-1. Apply the parking brake and place wedges under the rear wheels.
-Raise the front of the car with a jack and place it on stands (see "Lifting the vehicle and placing it on stands").
+1. Apply the parking brake and place chocks under the rear wheels.
+Raise the front of the vehicle with a jack and support it (see Fig. "Lifting the car and placing it on supports").

 2. Loosen and remove the fastening nuts and disconnect the ball joints of the longitudinal and transverse steering rods from the intermediate lever.
-If necessary, separate the hinges with a puller (see fig. 28.2).
+If necessary, separate the joints using a puller (see fig. 28.2).

 2 Intermediate lever